Create Your Garden

 Symbolism and Poppy Flower

-Sleep and relaxation: Poppies are often associated with sleep and relaxation.
-In Greek mythology, poppies were linked to Hypnos, the god of sleep, while in Chinese medicine, poppy seeds are used to treat insomnia.
+Sleep and relaxation: Greek mythology links poppies to Hypnos, the god of sleep, while Chinese medicine uses poppy seeds to treat insomnia.

-Resurrection: In Christian symbolism, the poppy flower can represent resurrection and the hope of eternal life.
+Resurrection: In Christian symbolism, poppies represent resurrection and the hope of eternal life.

 Papaver atlanticum (Moroccan Poppy)